Village and Corridor Planning: Fernwood, North Park and Hillside-Quadra

 • I live at 1560 Hillside Ave.
 Will these changes affect this residential building?

-ngauvin asked almost 2 years ago
+ngauvin asked over 2 years ago

 Hi, the proposed Local Area Plans and associated OCP amendments focus on areas along or west of Cook Street.
 Future planning for the Oaklands neighbourhood is expected to start once the current round of Local Area Planning is completed.